The best ways to feed a herd of horses

 - Watch.
 Study the dynamics of the herd and adjust accordingly over time.
-Also keep a close eye on the hard keepers and less dominant guys to be sure they are not losing weight.
-(As a side note, this is just one of many reasons to make sure your Vet does a dental inspection and treatment every six months.
-You don’t necessarily need to float that often, but it never hurts to have your Vet check those chompers out.)
+Also, keep a close eye on the hard keepers and less dominant guys to be sure they are not losing weight.
+As a side note, weight loss is just one of many reasons to make sure your Vet does a dental inspection and treatment every six months.
+You don’t necessarily need to float that often, but it never hurts to have your Vet check those chompers out.

 - Get creative if you need to.
 Do you need to switch some horses around from pasture to pasture?
 Do you need to build a little catch pen so that you can be sure Mr. Skinny gets enough?
 Do some of the higher up horses need grazing muzzles part of the day?

-- If the pasture dynamic changes because a horse moved in or out, or someone is in season, be extra cautious during these times (this also applies to neighboring pastures).
-The system is out of whack, and may take a few weeks for the new routine to solidify.
+- If the pasture dynamic changes because a horse moved in or out, or someone is in season, be extra cautious during these times.
+This also applies to nearby pastures.
+The system is out of whack and may take a few weeks for the new routine to solidify.